magepages/mpdocs/docs/quick-order/index.md

   * Customers can look for the product that they want to purchase by SKU or the product name when filling in this box.
   * The result will show the information and the images of the product that can adapt to the conditions customers enter.
   * The number of the result will be controlled in the configuration by the admin.
   * When admins change Currency or other information of the products, maybe 'Search' will make the information display incorrect.
 Therefore, admins need to access `pub/media/mageplaza`, remove Search item and Refresh the Quick Order page to update the information for the system.
+You need to runthe command `php bin/magento index:rein` after creating a new product.

 * 4 - **The virtual cart**:
   * This the place where can store temporarily the products customers want to purchase.